-Visit the oldest bakery in Silay City and don’t forget to try their homemade pastries and cookies, which recipes are handed down from one generation to another.
-It is nestled inside the Cesar Lacson Locsin Ancestral House; which is a few blocks away from the Silay City Public Plaza.
+Visit the oldest bakery in Silay City, and don’t forget to try their homemade pastries and cookies, which recipes are handed down from one generation to another.
+It is nestled inside the Cesar Lacson Locsin Ancestral House, a few blocks away from the Silay City Public Plaza.

 Check out the breathtaking landscape at Lantawan View

-From the word ‘lantaw’ which means to look or watch, this place definitely attracts a huge number of tourists because it serves as an amazing viewing deck.
-Since this place is very solemn and quiet, this is usually the go-to place of people who want to unwind, write something, do a photo shoot, or just someone looking for a peace of mind.
+From the word ‘lantaw,’ which means to look or watch, this place definitely attracts many tourists because it serves as a fantastic viewing deck.
+Since this place is solemn and quiet, this is usually the go-to place for people who want to unwind, write something, do a photo shoot, or just someone looking for peace of mind.
 The Lantawan view is surrounded by Eucalyptus trees and houses a heart-shaped pool for additional attraction.
 It is located 30 minutes away from Bacolod-Silay Airport via private transport.

 Experience Local Cuisine at Punong Gary’s Place

-Who would’ve have thought that there is such a place like this in Silay City?!
+Who would have thought that there is such a place like this in Silay City?!
 This hidden gem in Hacienda Tinihaban in Silay City shows off a Bali vibe, thanks to its old vintage door in the entrance, serene environment including housing lush vegetation, fishponds, crisscrossing trees, and casitas.
-Usually visited by those who wanted an intimate lunch with friend and families, take note that you may find the price a bit expensive so make sure to bring extra cash when you visit.
-You’ll also see amazing wood sculptures and other art pieces which makes this place a tourist destination like no other!
+Usually visited by those who want an intimate lunch with friends and families, take note that you may find the price a bit expensive, so make sure to bring extra cash when you visit.
+You’ll also see fantastic wood sculptures and other art pieces, making this place a tourist destination like no other!
 Read more: Punong Gary’s Place in Silay City.